vercel/pkg/README.md

-During packaging process `pkg` parses your sources, detects calls to `require`, traverses the dependencies of your project and includes them into final executable.
+During packaging process `pkg` parses your sources, detects calls to `require`, traverses the dependencies of your project and includes them into executable.
 In most cases you don't need to specify anything manually.
 However your code may have `require(variable)` calls (so called non-literal argument to `require`) or use non-javascript files (for